 As far as cleaning the floors, well, it depends on the flooring type that’s already available.
 Is it wood flooring?
 Is the flooring engineered hardwood?
 Sweeping would work with pretty much any flooring type.
 A Champion Old Fashioned Dust Mop can also work well with any floors…maybe more so than regular brooms.
 With cleaners, you can never go wrong with the kind that has plant-based and non-toxic ingredients.
 A cleaner that’s an all-purpose one like the Champion Ultra Concentrated Degreaser is even better!

 The basement can be treated in the same way that you treat your attic.
 Spruce up your basement with cabinets and shelving and you’ll significantly increase your storage space.

 While you’re in the basement, it’s important to make sure that there aren’t any bad odors.
-This can definitely be a make or break point for many prospective home buyers.
+This can definitely be a make or break point for many prospective homebuyers.
 Also, ensure that the furnace/heater and thermostat are functioning properly.
-Your electrical fuse box is mostly likely located in the basement, and this is obviously a major asset that needs to be in top condition at all times.
+Your electrical fuse box is most likely located in the basement, and this is obviously a major asset that needs to be in top condition at all times.

 You may want to consider updating any old washing machines, dryers, and other appliances to stainless steel models.
 This will give a modern look to your basement.

 The open space that is above wall cabinets is another over-looked storage opportunity.
 Most new homes have nice high ceilings, but those cabinets do not go all the way to the top.

 The foot or more of space that you have above your cabinets can be used for an extra shelf or to store larger items like baskets.
 If you’re remodeling your home, make sure the bookshelves and other built-in storage cabinets utilize that wasted space.
 Take the bookshelf all the way to the ceiling and you’ll add at least one or two extra shelves!